The Party Girl’s Guide to Mardi Gras in New Orleans

 Shrimp Etouffee – I’d never had this dish before coming to New Orleans, but fell in love with it.
 Sometimes I still crave it!
 It’s a spicy Cajun stew typically made with veggies and seafood.
 YUM.

 Shrimp and Alligator Sausage Cheesecake – Sounds weird, but it was amazing.
 Order this at the very popular and delicious restaurant Jacques-Imos.
-Try and make a rez before you get to NOLA.
+Try and make a reservation before you get to NOLA.

 Creole Jambalaya – You can’t leave the city without trying the Jambalaya.